WP_Query Object

 Ages of the House of Representatives

-The average age of representatives is slightly younger than the average age of the Senate, at 58 years old.
-The Senate’s minimum age requirement would only restrict one Representative from running for a Senate seat — 26-year-old Rep. Madison Cawthorn (R-NC-11).
-The most common birth year in the House of Representatives is 1953 with 17 representatives born that year.
-Of the 439 representatives, 151 of them are 65 or older.
+The average age of representatives was slightly younger than the average age of the Senate, at 58 years old.
+The most common birth year in the House of Representatives was 1953 with 17 representatives born that year.
+Of the 439 representatives, 151 of them were 65 or older.

 - Rep. Eddie Johnson (D-TX-30) — 86